Renewal Season is Here!

 About the Board

-The Governor has appointed to the Board, four voting members who are behavior analysts licensed in this State.
-Currently, there is a vacancy for one voting member who is a representative of the general public who is interested in the practice of applied behavior analysis.
-This member must not be a behavior analyst or assistant behavior analyst, an applicant or a former applicant for licensure as a behavior analyst or assistant behavior analyst, a member of a health profession, the spouse or the parent or child, by blood, marriage or adoption, of a behavior analyst or assistant behavior analyst, or a member of a household that includes a behavior analyst or assistant behavior analyst.
+The Governor has appointed to the Board, four voting members who are behavior analysts licensed in this State and one voting member who is a representative of the general public who is interested in the practice of applied behavior analysis.
 The Board members will serve a term of 4 years and may not serve more than 2 consecutive terms.

 The Board may make and promulgate rules and regulations not inconsistent with the provisions NRS 437 governing its procedure, the examination and licensure, certification or registration of applicants, the granting, refusal, revocation or suspension of licenses, certificates or registrations and the practice of applied behavior analysis.